mattermost/docs/source/repeatable-processes/share-and-collaborate.rst

 Permissions are provided using:

 * **System Scheme:** Applies permissions universally across all teams, channels, and playbooks.
-* **Team Override Schemes:** Allow admins to customize permissions for each team (available in Mattermost Professional and Enterprise).
+* **Team Override Schemes:** Allow admins to customize permissions for each team (available in Mattermost Enterprise and Professional).

 For more information about System and Team Override Schemes, refer to the :doc:`Advanced Permissions </onboard/advanced-permissions>` documentation.